perspeqtive/sulu-action-blocks-bundle/README.md

 ![compatibility](https://img.shields.io/badge/sulu%20compatibility-%3E=2.6%20&%20%3C3.0-52b6ca.svg)

-The **Sulu Action Blocks Bundle** allows you to create and manage reusable action blocks for your Sulu CMS project.
-It provides a straightforward way to define "controller actions" with your custom business logic, manage them via a dedicated admin interface, and give editors the flexibility to place them throughout the content tree.
+The **Sulu Action Blocks Bundle** lets you make application actions available as reusable blocks in Sulu.
+Editors can select an action in the Sulu admin, configure it when necessary, and place it anywhere in the content tree.

-This keeps your content management flexible and transparent, ensuring a consistent user experience even as your business logic evolves.
+An action can either return HTML that is rendered at the position of the block or a redirect URL that is handled after the action has been executed.

 ## 🚀 Features

-- **Flexible Configuration**: Define business logic actions with custom parameters like target pages, text, or media the same way, you are used to.
-- **Easy Integration**: Use a simple Twig function to render action blocks anywhere in your templates.
+- **Custom actions**: Connect your own application, forms or business logic to Sulu blocks.
+- **Optional configuration**: Give an action its own global block and receive the editor's values in your service.
-- **Editor Friendly**: Editors can easily select and configure actions using the familiar Sulu interface.
+- **Editor friendly**: Editors select and configure actions through the familiar Sulu interface.
+- **Twig integration**: Render one action block or a complete collection of action blocks with Twig functions.

 ## 🛠️ Installation

 ### 1. Requirements

 - **PHP**: 8.2 or higher
-- **Sulu**: 2.6 or higher
+- **Sulu**: 2.6 or higher and below 3.0

-### 2. Install the Bundle
+### 2. Install the bundle

 Run the following command in your project root: